dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 There are some limitations to the implementation you need to be aware of:

 - You cannot create transient or temporary Iceberg tables on Snowflake.
-- Supplying an input to `base_location_subpath` will always be apprehended to your schema name.
-Currently, you cannot override this behavior, which ensures that dbt can differentiate Iceberg model builds based on the environment.
+- The `base_location_subpath` input is always appended to your schema name, and this behavior cannot be overridden.
+This ensures dbt can differentiate Iceberg model builds by environment.
 - Snowflake has limitations for Dynamic Tables.
 Check out the [Snowflake docs]( https://docs.snowflake.com/en/sql-reference/sql/create-iceberg-table-snowflake#usage-notes) for more information.
 By default, we recommend leaving the `base_location_subpath` field blank, as each target has it’s own default path.
 - Copying rows from an existing default-format model into an Iceberg-format model is not currently supported.
 This means for incremental models, you will have to use `--full-refresh` to drop and recreate the table from scratch.
 An exception is thrown without `--full-refresh`.
 - Only `on_schema_change` strategies fail/ignore are supported at p0.